Apply for General Operating Support Grants

 Designated for CIVIC & COMMUNITY and EDUCATION Organizations

-Note: Any organization awarded funding in 2024 is ineligible to apply for additional funding until 2026.September 8, 2025 — Application Cycle opens
+Note: Any organization awarded funding in 2025 is ineligible to apply for additional funding until 2027.September 14, 2026 — Application Cycle opens at 9am

 CIVIC & COMMUNITY